MohitSAGAR11/Xperience_Gaming/backend/README.md

 # 🎮 Gaming Cafe Backend API

 A robust Node.js/Express backend for a Gaming Cafe discovery and booking platform.
-Built with PostgreSQL and Sequelize ORM.
+Built with Firebase Firestore (NoSQL) and Firebase Admin SDK.

 ## ✨ Features